* Register for the 2022 Symposium here. *

 The Trustees of the International Society for the History of the Map invite you to the ISHMap biennial symposium on 12-13 May 2022 in Montevideo Uruguay.
-The Call for Papers is open through October 31, 2021.
+The Call for Papers is closed October 31, 2021.

 The Trustees of the International Society for the History of the Map and invite applications for the ISHMap Workshop on 10-11 May 2022 in Montevideo Uruguay.
-The Call for Applications is open through October 31, 2021.
+The Call for Applications closed October 31, 2021.

 ISHMap is delighted to welcome proposals to participate in its 2022 Symposium and Workshop in May 2022.
 The Symposium is open to all working in the history of cartography.
 The Workshop invites applications from professionals at the early stages in academic and public careers.